dainsaint/dainsaint.com/src/pages/collab.md

 i'm creatively promiscious that way.

-i can either get it done, or find someone who can. i'm at my best when the work is meaningful.
+i can either get it done, or find someone who can. i'm at my best when the work is meaningful and aligned with liberation.
 :::

 </div>